d4n0/home_assistant/rtl_433_sdr_build.md

 convert customary

 #outputs table of device results to the log
+#use output kv for a more user friendly output
 output json

 #specifies the frequency, can use more than one but then `hop_interval` in seconds is required